Gattocrucco/sipmfilter/README.md

 ## Scripts

+  * `savenoise.py`: save noise data from unversioned files, to be read back by `toy.DataCycleNoise`.

+  * `savetemplate.py`: save template data from unversioned files, to be read back by `toy.Template`.

   * `toycomparison.py`: a comparison of time resolution for various filters.

   * `toycomparison-plot.py`: do the plots for the script above.